 Why does this matter?
-Knowing a transgender person is a good indicator that an individual will support broad non-discrimination polices, meaning they believe all LGBT persons should be protected under the law.
+Knowing a transgender person is a good indicator that an individual will support broad non-discrimination polices, meaning they believe all LGBTQ persons should be protected under the law.

 Who is transgender?
 Transgender is often used to describe people whose gender identity, expression or behavior is different from those typically associated with their assigned sex at birth.
 This can include people who transition from male-to-female (MTF) or female-to-male (FTM), and anyone whose gender identity or expression differs from traditional expectations of masculinity and/or femininity.

 “Trans” is often used as shorthand for transgender.

 What is gender non-conforming?
 This term refers to people who do not follow traditional ideas or stereotypes about how they should look or act based on the sex they were assigned at birth.